gjbex/training-material/Debugging/CompilerFlags/README.md

 # CmopilerFlags

 ## What is it?
+1. `BoundsCheck`: illustration of runtime array bounds checking for Fortran code.
 1. `ConstQual`: illustrates bugs caused by type casts that drop the `const` qualifier of a variable.
 1. `Shadow`: illustration of using the `-Wshadow` option to detect